Moving to Seville, Spain

 What is a typical expat home or apartment like in Seville?

 "A typical expat home or apartment in Seville, is often located in the city center or in the charming neighborhoods of Triana or Los Remedios.
 These homes are usually within walking distance to local markets, cafes, and tapas bars.
 The architecture is typically Andalusian, with white-washed walls, high ceilings, and often features such as wooden beams and traditional tiles.
 The apartments are usually fully furnished, with a mix of modern and traditional Spanish decor.
 They often have one to three bedrooms, a living room, a fully equipped kitchen, and one or two bathrooms.
 Some apartments may also have a small balcony or terrace, offering views of the city's historic landmarks or the picturesque streets.
 Air conditioning is a common feature due to Seville's hot summers, and heating is also available for the cooler winter months.
 Many expat homes also have access to a communal swimming pool, a common feature in Seville's residential buildings.
 Despite being in the city, it's not uncommon for homes to be located in quiet, peaceful areas, offering a respite from the hustle and bustle.
 Many expats choose to live in apartments within gated communities for added security.
 In terms of style, many expats are drawn to the charm of Seville's older, traditional homes.
 However, there are also plenty of modern, newly-built apartments available for those who prefer a more contemporary living space.
-Overall, a typical expat home in Seville offers a comfortable and convenient base to enjoy the city's rich culture, delicious cuisine, and vibrant lifestyle," remarked one expat in Seville, Spain.
+Overall, a typical expat home in Seville offers a comfortable and convenient base to enjoy the city's rich culture, delicious cuisine, and vibrant lifestyle," remarked one expat who made the move to Seville.

 What is the average cost of housing in Seville?